awsdocs/aws-doc-sdk-examples/go/cloudwatch/README.md

 `go run CreateRule `-r RULE -a ROLE-ARN -s SCHEDULE`

-where all of the following values are required:
+where:

 - RULE is the name of the rule.
 - ROLE-ARN is the ARN of the role.
 - SCHEDULE is the schedule expression, such as `rate(5 minutes)` to have the rule run every five minutes.

-The unit test requires similar values in *config.json*.
+You must supply similar values in *config.json* for the unit test.
-If *config.json* does not have values for the following entries, the unit test creates the associated resource using a random value:

-- PolicyName is the name of a policy used by the role
-- RoleARN is the ARN of the role
-- RoleName is the name of the role
-- RuleName is the name of the rule
-- Schedule is the schedule expression
+The unit test:

+1. Creates a Rule using a random name if the name isn't supplied in *config.json*
+2. Deletes the Rule if it created it

 ### CreateTarget